Sarah Elfreth: Early life and education

+Early political career

 Elfreth became active in politics while attending Towson University, when she became involved with student government and began traveling to Annapolis to lobby the Maryland General Assembly.
+She also worked as a summer intern for state senator James Rosapepe.
 In 2009, Maryland governor Martin O'Malley appointed Elfreth to be the student member of the University System Board of Regents.
-She didn't become involved with electoral politics until a few years later after hearing a speech by former Vermont Governor Madeleine Kunin.
+She didn't become involved with electoral politics until her senior year at Towson, after hearing a speech by former Vermont Governor Madeleine Kunin.
 She briefly served in the office of House Minority Whip Steny Hoyer before working as the Government Affairs Director at the National Aquarium of Baltimore.
+After moving to Annapolis, Elfreth became involved with local politics, becoming a member of the Ward 1 Residents Association and serving on the District 30 Democratic Club, and volunteering for the campaigns of multiple local Democratic officials.

+Maryland Senate

-After moving to Annapolis, Elfreth became involved with local politics, becoming a member of the Ward 1 Residents Association and serving on the District 30 Democratic Club.
-In June 2017, Elfreth filed to run for Maryland Senate, seeking to succeed state Senator John Astle, who did not seek re-election to run for Mayor of Annapolis.
-She was elected to the Maryland Senate with 53.8 percent of the vote against former Delegate Ron George.
+In June 2017, Elfreth filed to run for Maryland Senate, seeking to succeed state senator John Astle, who did not seek re-election to run for mayor of Annapolis.
+During the Democratic primary, she ran on a slate with House Speaker Michael E. Busch, whom she would later cite as her political mentor.
+Elfreth was elected to the Maryland Senate with 53.8 percent of the vote against former state delegate Ron George.

-In the legislature

 Elfreth was sworn into the Maryland Senate on January 9, 2019.
-She is currently the youngest woman ever to serve in the Maryland Senate.
-Elfreth is a member of the Budget and Taxation Committee, Joint Committee on Ending Homelessness, Education, Business, and Administration Subcommittee of the Budget and Taxation Committee, Capital Budget Subcommittee of the Budget and Taxation Committee, and Special Joint Committee on Pensions.
-She is Senate chair of the Joint Committee on the Chesapeake and Atlantic Coastal Bay Critical Areas.
+As of 2024, she is the youngest woman ever to serve in the Maryland Senate.
+Elfreth was a member of the Budget and Taxation Committee—including as the chair of its Pensions and Public Safety, Transportation, and Environment subcommittee and as a member of its Capital Budget subcommittee—and was the chair of the Joint Committee on the Chesapeake and Atlantic Coastal Bay Critical Areas and Joint Subcommittee on Program Open Space and Agricultural Land Preservation.
+She was regarded as one of the most productive members of the legislature, having passed 84 bills during her tenure, more than any other legislator during that time.

+Elfreth served as an at-large delegate to the 2020 and 2024 Democratic National Conventions.
+As of May 2024, she had plans to campaign for Joe Biden in Pennsylvania during the 2024 presidential election.

+In 2022, Elfreth served as the chair of the Chesapeake Executive Council.
+In this position, Elfreth whipped votes from members of the Pennsylvania General Assembly on legislation to commit some coronavirus relief funding to agricultural cleanup programs.

+Elfreth resigned from the Maryland Senate on January 2, 2025.
+Her successor, state delegate Shaneka Henson, was nominated by the Anne Arundel County Democratic Central Committee on January 4, 2025, and appointed to the seat by Governor Wes Moore a few days later.
+Elfreth remained neutral in the process to pick her successor.